top of page

 11. Try a Watercolour Class at Waterstones

-Every Thursday and Friday morning, Waterstones hosts watercolour classes for just £8 a session, with all materials included.
-It's honestly the most relaxing use of money—creative, calming, and completely beginner-friendly.
+Every Thursday and Friday morning, Waterstones hosts watercolour classes for just £15 a session, with all materials included.
+Creative, calming, and completely beginner friendly.

 12. Find a Creative Workshop